Wigner representation for polarization-momentum hyperentanglement generated in parametric down conversion, and its application to complete Bell-state measurement: ZPF AND THE LIMITS ON OPTIMAL BSM

 Hence, the upper bound of $2^{n+1}$, which limits the optimality of any Bell-state analysis, coincides with the number of relevant ZPF modes at the source.
 This key point represents the relationship between the information that can be effectively measured in an experiment and the ZPF inputs at the source.
 In other words, the number of relevant sets of zeropoint modes at the source represents a limit on optimal Bell-state analysis in the enlarged Hilbert space.

 From \cite{2011}, it is well known that a single detector event cannot discriminate any of the Bell base states.
-Let us consider that a PBS is placed at each of the beams (\ref{hyper18a}) to (\ref{hyper19a}) in order to measure the single and joint detection probabilities, following a setup similar to Fig. 1 of Ref. \cite{pdc7}, and taking into account the vacuum inputs at the idle channels of the PBS's.
-It can be easily demonstrated, using the autocorrelation properties of the light field given in Eq. (\ref{eqb}), the expression (\ref{probsimple}) for the single detection probability, and the field amplitudes at the detectors, that the single detection probabilities are identical, and independent of the parameters $\beta$, $\kappa$, $(x, y)$ and $(\varphi_1, \varphi_2)$.
+Let us consider that a PBS is placed at each of the beams (\ref{hyper18a}) to (\ref{hyper19a}) in order to measure the single and joint detection probabilities, following a setup similar to Fig. 1 of Ref. \cite{pdc7}, and taking into account the vacuum inputs at the idle channels of the PBSs.
+Using the autocorrelation properties of the light field given in Eq. (\ref{eqb}), the expression (\ref{probsimple}) for the single detection probability, and the field amplitudes at the detectors, it can be easily demonstrated that the single detection probabilities are identical, and independent of the parameters $\beta$, $\kappa$, $(x, y)$ and $(\varphi_1, \varphi_2)$.
 The same reasoning holds for the experiments developed in Sec.\ref{sec3}, by using the field amplitudes at the detectors given in Eqs. (\ref{compactw1}) and (\ref{compactw2}) [(\ref{porfin1}) and (\ref{porfin2})] for the first (second) experiment.

 \item The noise entering the idle channels of the analyzers limits the optimality of the Bell-state analysis, and this idea is worthy of consideration.
-In Section \ref{sec3} we have applied the WRHP formalism to complete BSM, in the case where one of the degrees of freedom is in a fixed (ancillary) state, and the information is encoded at the other degree of freedom.
+In Section \ref{sec3} we have applied the WRHP formalism to complete BSM, in the case where one of the degrees of freedom is in a fixed (ancillary) state, and the information is encoded in the other degree of freedom.
 These experiments correspond to a general class of setups in which the two photons are not mixed in the apparatus, so that the maximun number of distinguishable classes of Bell states, is just $2^n$ \cite{2011}.
-From the point of view of the WRHP approach, this is exactly the number of non vanishing cross-correlations between the field amplitude at each detector of the left (right) side, and the whole set of amplitudes at the detectors on the right (left) side, in the optimal situation of maximal distinguishability.
+From the point of view of the WRHP approach, this is exactly the number of non-vanishing cross-correlations between the field amplitude at each detector on the left (right) side, and the whole set of amplitudes at the detectors on the right (left) side, in the optimal situation of maximal distinguishability.